 Honda Technical Analysis (NYSE:HMC)

-The RSI is a valuable tool to determine overbought / oversold stocks and measures the recent performance of a stock in relation to its own stock price history.
-If the RSI of HMC stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position. .
+The RSI technical indicator is a momentum oscillator.
+It compares the speed and change in price movements.
+If the RSI of HMC stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position.